 A bunion may only need to be treated if it's severe and causing significant pain and discomfort.

-The different treatments for bunions are described below.
-You can also read a summary of the pros and cons of these treatments, allowing you to compare your treatment options.
+The various treatments for bunions are outlined below.
+You can also read a summary of the pros and cons of the treatments for bunions, allowing you to compare your treatment options.

 If possible, non-surgical treatment for bunions will be used, which your GP can discuss with you.

 Non-surgical treatments can ease the pain and discomfort caused by a bunion, but they can't change the shape of your foot or prevent a bunion from getting worse over time.